Learning Module

 Comprehending the argument

-A key strategy in fighting the spread of a contagious virus in a country is to vaccinate a high enough percentage of the country’s population that “herd immunity” is achieved, leaving the virus without enough hosts to continue transmitting and surviving within the community.
-How might free riders create a collective action problem in a country’s effort to achieve herd immunity through mass vaccination?
+A key strategy in fighting the spread of a contagious virus in a country is to vaccinate a high enough percentage of the country’s population that herd immunity is achieved, leaving the virus without enough hosts to continue transmitting and surviving within the community.
+How might free riders create a collective-action problem in a country’s effort to achieve herd immunity through mass vaccination?

 1. Citing studies showing that the consumption of sugary drinks increases the risk of various health problems, the mayor of a large city proposes a law to criminalize and impose a steep fine on the sale of popular sugary drinks in the city.
-As someone who believes in “governing by crime,” which TWO of the following arguments is the mayor most likely to give to defend this proposal?
+As someone who believes in governing-through-crime, which TWO of the following arguments is the mayor most likely to give to defend this proposal?

 Please select 2 correct answers